alexwkleung/Iris/README.md

 4. Local images must be copy and pasted into the editor in order to be used.
 Protocols are a little tricky to setup.
 Milkdown allows copy and pasting images into the editor to be converted into base64 by default, so I think that's a good tradeoff for now.

-# Submitting Bugs, Issues, and Concerns

-You can submit a [new issue](https://github.com/alexwkleung/Iris/issues) or a [discussion post](https://github.com/alexwkleung/Iris/discussions) regarding any bugs, issues, concerns, and the related that you may have.

 # Contributions

 Contributions are welcomed, but it's 100% optional.

-If there are any improvements you would like to share, feel free to send a [Pull Request](https://github.com/alexwkleung/Iris/pulls).
+Feel free to submit a [new issue](https://github.com/alexwkleung/Iris/issues) or a [pull request](https://github.com/alexwkleung/Iris/pulls) if you have any improvements or concerns.

 # License

 [MIT License](LICENSE).

-Take a peek at the code and do whatever you want with it!

-If you want to give credit, you can do so via adding a link to this repository within your projects' README.
-It's okay if you don't want to, but it would be appreciated.

-In respect to the above, there are no hard restrictions.